MEAdams/BibleVox/Engine/EngineDirDoc.md

 2. Run: "*sudo apt-get install libncurses5-dev*"

-Next, read the entire "discourse" before performing any operations.
+Please read this entire document before performing any operations.

-# Discourse:
+# General:
 This directory provides BASH scripts that automate the downloading, unpacking and building of the Festival 2.4 Speech Engine from source code on an Ubuntu 16.04 LTS platform.
-Refer to the Instructions section below.
 Your mileage may vary if using these scripts elsewhere.
 You can click on the links below to view the BASH source code to see what operations will take place or if you would rather manually perform these operations or need to modify them for your particular target platform.

 ### Download scripts: